What is Reliability Centered Maintenance (RCM)?

 • In what way does each failure matter?

-• What systematic tasks can be performed proactively to prevent, or to diminish the consequences of the failure?
+• What systematic tasks can be performed proactively to prevent or diminish the consequences of the failure?

 • What must be done if a suitable preventive task cannot be found?